franverona/loadgo/README.md

 This plugin won't control asynchronous behaviour for your loading process, so you have to do that by yourself in your app.

 In order to do this, **LoadGo** creates an overlay on top of your image, and playing with its width simulates a loading behaviour.
-This overlay is set using "`position: absolute`", so your DOM element needs to be inside a `DIV` element or things won't look good.
+This overlay is set by using `position: absolute` CSS property, so your DOM element needs to be inside a `DIV` element or things won't look good.

 This piece of code is a minimum example: